zkmkarlsruhe/Styler/README.md

 * `SPACE`: toggle playback / take style image
 * `UP`: next frame, when paused / (shift) next video
 * `DOWN`: previous frame, when paused / (shift) prev video

+Example: inputting style from camera
+1. Press `c` to choose camera input
+2. Press `k` to enter input mode, camera feed will no longer be styled
+3. Present object or image to camera, try to cover most of the camera's view
+4. Press `SPACE` to take snapshot as style image
+5. Press `k` to return to style mode
+6. (Optional) Press `s` to save current styled output image

 ### Automatic Style Change